tim-shand/tim-shand/README.md

 # Hello!
 I'm Tim :wave:

-## Who am I?
+## About Me

-- Systems Engineer with a passion for development and building systems.
+- IT Systems Engineer with a passion for development and building systems.
 - Over a decade of experience under my belt in support and engineering roles.
 - Commited to continuous improvement.
 There is always more to learn.
 - Fond of micro tech (Raspberry Pi, Mini-PCs etc).